Mregussek/MAREngine/README.md

 # MAREngine

 MAREngine is a AR engine for abstracting 3D models in real world.
+Now the engine is based on OpenGL library.

 ## Installation

-You have to paste link to the repository on your Visual Studio 2019.
-Then it will make everything for you and you will be able to run the code on your machine.
+For installation process check the [INSTALL.md](https://github.com/Mregussek/MAREngine/INSTALL.md) file.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.